syncfusion-content/flutter-docs/Flutter/installation-and-upgrade/Flutter-Mac-Installer.md

 ---
 layout: post
 title: Mac installation process for Syncfusion Essential Studio Flutter
-description: Learn here all about the steps involved in Mac Installation process for Syncfusion Flutter products using Offline Installer.
+description: Learn here all about the steps involved in Mac Installation process for Syncfusion Flutter products.
 platform: flutter
 control: Installation and Deployment
 documentation: ug